pack, move and new home

 I had no intention of buying a new trailer this year.
 Had put the new registration tag on the Nash’s license plate.
 I accessed a number of websites that rated the best 4-season travel trailers.
 Northwood Arctic Fox was on every list.
 Hence the trip to Deming in April.
 When I pulled into the park, I noticed an Arctic Fox, although a longer model than what I wanted.
 Found out a friend had recently purchased it.
 The next day I talked with her about her trailer.
 She was so excited with the Fox.
 I felt glad for her, brought a smile to my face, is the best RV she has ever owned, by far.
 Like me, it will probably be her last.
 We’re goin’ out in style.
 The trailer was awesome.
 The first Arctic Fox I’ve been in.

 Drove the hour up to Lowry’s RV to look at trailers.
-There was a 25RB on the lot but it had the floorplan I did not like, at all.
+There was a 25RB on the lot but the floorplan would not work for me.
 Put a deposit on a 2026 Arctic Fox RB25 (27’) with the dinette in the slide.
-So now I was on the order list for the current run of 50 or so orders from around the country for Arctic Fox tailers at the factory in LaGrande, OR.
+So now I was on the order list for the current run of 50 or so orders from around the country for Arctic Fox trailers at the factory in LaGrande, OR.
 Northwood started the run in June.

 Forgot what set me off on this path but once I decided to get a new trailer, it all quickly started to move along.
-I had to be back at Lowry’s a week after my Fox arrived.
-They had to give it a thorough going over.
+I would have to be back at Lowry’s a week after my Fox arrived.
+They first have to give it a thorough going over.
 Testing everything,

+So I towed the Nash back to Timberon to wrap things up there.
 Had no idea of all the work, let alone the weeks it would take me to get ready to leave.
 Once again—clueless.
-Luckily there were a couple weeks of holdups at the factory.
+Luckily there were a couple weeks of holdups at the Northwood factory.

 Started polishing the Nash sidewalls so it would be more presentable to the buyer, got close to finishing along with a number of other tasks.

 I purchased twelve Sterilite 30 gal tote bins from Walmart.
 Six would fit in the bed of the Ford with another six on top.
-I was hoping that just about all my possessions would fit in them.
-Wishful thinking.
+I was hoping that everything in the Nash 17K would fit in the totes.
+Nope.

-Yes, I still have the 5x8’ cargo trailer and I managed to weed out a third of what was in there with more to go to thrift stores next time I go through it.
-I will leave the cargo trailer in Timberon and drive back in November to haul it to Deming and put it in long term storage.
+I will leave the cargo trailer and Nash in Timberon and drive back in November to haul the 5x8 to Deming and put it in long term storage.

 I made three piles of my possessions: what was going into the 12 totes, to the thrift shop and the trash.
-Filled the twelve totes—but still had way to much still to load.
+Filled the twelve totes—but still had too much to load.
 Had to go back through the twelve 30 gal, tote bins in the Ford.
 Managed to empty two of them and put the items aside for the thrift store.
-Filled the two back up with stuff from the unloaded pile.
+Filled the two back up with stuff from the 'to keep' pile.
 Still wouldn’t fit all of it.
 Bummer.
-More stress.
+More anxiety to add to other unrelated, more important problems.
 Guano.

 This was all dragging, I was getting stressed if I would get this all done by the time I would have to leave for Silver.
 I’m sure getting way too little sleep was a factor.
 I realized there was way more work than I had anticipated.
 Anxiety over various issues and just a plain unsettled feeling in general.
 And so, so tired.
 Just not a mindset that I am familiar with.
 Went on for weeks.